× Explore our resources to learn how to reach your career goals with a graduate business degree.

 How to prepare for the NMAT by GMAC exam

-Like any other admissions exam, the best way to prepare for the NMAT is time, regular revision, and test practice.
+Like any other admissions exam, the best way to prepare for the NMAT is time, regular revision, and exam practice.

 The amount of time it takes to prepare for the NMAT syllabus will vary depending on how quickly you can gain a firm understanding of all of the various concepts.
 The NMAT by GMAC Official Guide suggests a six-week preparation timeline to help you prepare.